“If I read this twenty years ago I’d already be retired.”

 This is where it gets interesting.

-Most people mistakenly believe that paying $2,000 a year in retirement fees over a 20 year period would cost them $40,000 (if their account balance stayed the same).
+Most people mistakenly believe that paying $2,000 a year in retirement fees over 20 years would cost them $40,000 (if their account balance stayed the same).

 What if I told you the real cost isn’t $40,000, it’s $153,021.13!!

-Let’s look at how to quickly calculate the real costs of financial fees to you over a 20 year time period.
+Let’s look at how to quickly calculate the real costs of financial fees to you over 20 years.
 Why 20 years?
 That’s the average lifespan after the current retirement age.

 The average annual return of an investment portfolio containing 50% stocks and 50% bonds has been 8.3% since 1926.

 If you had $100,000 in your retirement account when you retired, didn’t add or withdraw money and earned the historical rate of 8.3% a year, you would have $492,384.76 after 20 years.
 That’s the power of compounded interest (and demonstrates why it’s so important to start saving early).

 Let’s subtract 2% a year for financial fees and see what happens.
 If you started with $100,000, didn’t add any more money and earned 6.3% annually (the average historical rate of 8.3% minus 2% a year in financial fees), you would have $339,363.63 after 20 years.

 That’s a difference (loss to you) of $153,021.13.

 Granted, the above doesn’t consider everything – I’m keeping it simple.
 But you get the point of this little exercise.